UCSC-Rocket-Club/PayloadSLI2019/README.md

 We are using the [Adafruit Feather LoRa 32u4 (RFM9x) with the RadioHead (RFM9x) library](https://learn.adafruit.com/adafruit-feather-32u4-radio-with-lora-radio-module/using-the-rfm-9x-radio).

+We are using the [Adafruit Micro-SD Breakout Board](https://cdn-learn.adafruit.com/downloads/pdf/adafruit-micro-sd-breakout-board-card-tutorial.pdf).

 ## Instructions to run
 * Open the code in the Arduino IDE
 * Follow [these steps](https://learn.adafruit.com/adafruit-feather-32u4-radio-with-lora-radio-module/setup) for installing the drivers for the Feather